apache/activemq-artemis/docs/user-manual/en/connection-ttl.md

 and JMS connections are always closed explicitly in a `finally` block when you are finished using them.

-If you fail to do so, ActiveMQ will detect this at garbage collection time, and log a warning similar to the following in the logs (If you are using JMS the warning will involve a JMS connection not a client session):
+If you fail to do so, Apache ActiveMQ will detect this at garbage collection time, and log a warning similar to the following in the logs (If you are using JMS the warning will involve a JMS connection not a client session):